A Local’s Guide to Visiting Sorrento, Italy

 For pleasant towns on this stretch of coastline, a trip to nearby Vico Equense, which is just a couple of short stops away on the Circumvesuviana train, makes for a great choice.

-Since it’s along the train line and is in the direction heading back toward Naples, you can also easily combine a tour of the town with a visit to Pompeii or Herculaneum, which can both be reached by traveling a bit further north on the train.
+Since it’s along the train line and is in the direction heading back toward Naples, you can also combine a tour of these towns with a visit to Pompeii or Herculaneum, which can both be reached by traveling a bit further north on the train.

 Day 3